 With that out of the way, let’s begin.

 What?
 A Pentium?!
 Yes, believe it or not dear readers I am pushing a Pentium chip from last year on you.
 However, don’t be fooled; this isn’t some ten year old dinosaur.
-The G4560 is a relatively recent dual-core processor, coming in early last year and predating much of the pricing craze and mining that’s taken place.
+The Intel CPU Intel G4560 is a relatively recent dual-core processor, coming in early last year and predating much of the pricing craze and mining that’s taken place.
 However, it still holds up; it’s a standard 14nm chip for any LGA1151 chipset, so any modern Intel motherboard will hold it.
 It’s also a 3.50 GHz processor with a low power draw that should fit easily into any system.

 Sure, sure; it’s not flashy.
 It’s also not going do you any favors if and when it comes time to process videos or crunch numbers for your next shuttle launch.
 However, for gaming, the GPU is far more critical.
 And don’t be fooled by the 4560’s price tag, either.
-In a good sale you might find one for as low as $45, but out of the box at a roughly $60 price point the 4650 competes with and meets the standards of chips that can cost as much as double.
+In a good sale you might find one for as low as $45 dollars, but out of the box at a roughly $60 price point the 4650 competes with and meets the standards of chips that can cost as much as double.
 You’ll feel its budget price when you pay, you’ll explore how little it cost when you open the box and put it into your machine… but when you load up a game, you won’t find a trace of that bargain pricing anywhere.
 Definitely recommended, and the money we save here will come right back into the machine down the line.

 Here we go.
-A solid option for a budget gamer, from a great manufacturer with a good warranty policy.
+A solid graphics card for a budget gamer, from a great manufacturer with a good warranty policy.
 The real deal.
-This 1050 Ti comes in at a stock 4GB of video memory, with a decent speed, making it far more cost-effective than the old 2GB ones, without adding much to the cost.
+This 1050 Ti graphics card comes in at a stock 4GB of video memory, with a decent speed, making it far more cost-effective than the old 2GB cards, without adding much to the cost.
 Perfect for gaming.
 It’s also extremely power efficient, working with a surprising 75 watt draw in a market where stronger, more expensive competitors and offerings above it in the GTX line are working well over double that.
 You can also drop an extra ten on it to get a version with two fans instead of one, to keep it cooler.
 Great if you’re interested in overclocking.

-At the end of the day, it’s not the best out there, but it does take the top spot in its price category, which is precisely what we’re looking for.
+At the end of the day, it’s not the best graphic card there, but it does take the top spot in its price category, which is precisely what we’re looking for.
 It’s also very capable of meeting current console standards as far as graphical settings and resolution goes, and with the Pentium G4560 listed above, will easily be able to play pretty much every modern game on some kind of parameters, or turn those same games up a little at the cost of some frames–just like consoles do.
 It won’t be able to beat some of the big exclusives, but it’s a fantastic starting point for someone getting into the market or a great deal on an affordable core part for a gamer looking to save cash.

 This is quite literally where it all comes together.
 I had several options here, so I went through the entire rest of the build again piece by piece to make sure it would all work well together, and then I picked the best motherboard for all of it together, on a cost-to-performance ratio.
 To that end, it’s hard to beat the B250M Gaming PRO for our purposes.
 It’s a great budget offering from a well-known company, and in an actual gaming line.
 With a little extra of the cost we saved from some of these great bargains, we can spring for a package that’ll do everything we need out of the box and provide for a solid platform to hold the rest of our build.
 And it’s a Micro ATX board, so even if you want to get a more compact case, this motherboard will be ready.